 Cybersecurity professionals already know it: Legacy AV would not help them out on a rainy day.
-Legacy AV was born to solve a problem of few viruses every now and than, not the flood we see today, which risks the way we live;
+Legacy AV was born to solve a problem of few viruses every now and then, not the flood we see today, which risks the way we live.

 - Reduce Operational Costs

 It is hard to measure the overall cost of running outdated technology that may make you vulnerable to cyberthreats.
 NSS Labs conduct a comparative test with all endpoint security players.
 NSS Labs identified SentinelOne as having the best overall TCO over a three-year period.

 Over time, adversaries have improved their malicious techniques, easily bypassing traditional security products with techniques like fileless malware and PowerShell exploits.
 Get ahead of the attackers and prevent advanced attacks with next-generation technology.

 - Save Time

 Time is a major factor when it comes to your security.
 The entire concept of dwell time – the time from adversary penetration to detection or mitigation is on average at least 90 days.
 Meanwhile, your security experts are wasting valuable time collecting evidence of a breach.
 You want your security team to focus on what matters, not looking for a needle in a haystack.

 In the beginning there was just AV.
 Then, another agent to cover advanced threats.
 Then an additional agent that can provide visibility.
 On top of that, another one to report applications from a vulnerability scan.
 And so it goes on.
 More agents running in parallel on your endpoint means more performance impact.